Dorchester Residential Program

 A safe, caring haven where women can find residential addiction treatment without taking a break from motherhood.

-Dorchester Residential Program is a long-term residential family substance use disorder treatment facility for women and their children of all ages, from newborns to teens.
+Dorchester Residential Program provides long-term residential family substance use disorder treatment for women and their children of all ages, from newborns to teens.
 In a warm and safe environment that feels like home, the program provides drug and alcohol use disorder treatment that is woman-centered and trauma-informed, with a goal of successful family reunification.
 Our skilled professional staff is dedicated to helping women overcome substance dependence and empowering them to achieve productive, drug-free lives.

 The Dorchester Residential Program also provides referrals to social service agencies throughout the Boston area to assist clients with childcare, afterschool programs, and treatment for co-occurring mental health needs.